 Our client was hit by a forklift while working as a contractor at a local warehouse.

 Client was injured when a vehicle headed in the opposite direction made an unsafe pass.
-After resolving the case with the wrongdoer's insurance carrier for policy limits, Client's UIM carrier refused to make reasonable offers, tendering only $ 8,000.00.
-The UIM case ultimately resolved for over 20 times that original offer.
+After resolving the case with the wrongdoer's insurance carrier for policy limits, Client's UIM carrier refused to make reasonable offers.
+The UIM case ultimately resolved at mediation for over 20 times that orignal offer.

 Our client was injured when an oncoming vehicle executed an illegal left turn, on the highway ahead of him.

 Our client was rear-ended at relatively low speeds, but suffered severe injuries, when it was discovered his brain was not draining correctly.
-Our firm secured the services of noted Oregon biomechanical engineer, Toby Hayes, Ph.D., and was able to show with a video simulation that the negligible impact, still caused a severe whiplash effect for our client.
+Our firm secured the services of noted biomechanical engineer, and was able to show with a video simulation that the negligible impact, still caused a severe whiplash effect for our client.

 A Richland man had his benefits terminated in 2014.
 After two years of hotly contested litigation, in which the Department of Labor & Industries claimed our client's injuries were not due to his on the job injury, but instead a neurological condition, McPartland Law Offices prevailed.
 Our client was placed on the pension roles.

 Our client was injured when another driver ran a stop sign, causing a bad crash on Highway 28, near Quincy, Washington.
 Our client received information from another lawyer, causing him to overlook the fact that, as a traveling salesman, he was on the job and entitled to workers compensation benefits.
-Our firm promptly initiated a workers compensation claim, overcame the Department's initial reluctance to accept the claim, and ultimately obtained both a third party settlement and permanent partial disability awards.
+Our firm promptly overcame rejection of a workers compensation claim and ultimately obtained both a significant third party settlement and permanent partial disability awards.

 Our client was on vacation with his family, when a resort employee crashed a golf cart into his leg.
 Our client's leg was badly broken in the impact, and he and his family were at a loss for how to manage the predicament in which they found themselves.